Arthur-Rabello/Arthur-Rabello/README.md

 # 👋 Hello World, I'm Arthur! 🌍

 I am an IT student majoring in Information and Communication Technologies, currently developing my skills through academic and personal projects.
-Although I don't have professional work experience yet.

 I have gained hands-on experience with Ruby on Rails, Docker, and related technologies.
 I am passionate about learning and continuously looking for new challenges to enhance my knowledge and skills.